Meet a member 2018-19

 I appreciate that LAB Directors Lindsey and Alexa take it slowly with us, giving everyone, no matter what their level of playing, plenty of time to learn and rehearse the music.
 For those of us who are busy with other lives, it’s great that we have just four to seven rehearsals.
 By performance time we are playing at a very high level.
 I continue to be very excited to be a member of LAB.
 It’s ideal for me.

-Los Angeles Baroque's Managing Director Joan Lounsbery interviewed LAB Co-Artistic Director Alexa Haynes-Pilon.
+Los Angeles Baroque's Managing Director Joan Lounsbery interviewed LAB Co-founding Artistic Director Alexa Haynes-Pilon.

 Joan Lounsbery and Alexa Haynes-Pilon in conversation: